Catawba College logo

 1923

-Closed its original campus in Newton
+Closed its original campus in Newton.

 1925

-Re-opened its campus in Salisbury
+Re-opened at its current location in Salisbury.

 🏛️